cedricg-mirror/cedricg-mirror.github.io/_tmp/tmp.md

 ```

 I still need to figure this one out, this command is expecting some base64 encoded data from the C2 that is going to be stored into an internal structure.
-So this command is handled in an asynchonous way, possibly expecting a list a commands or actions that are to be executed later on..

 <a id="WriteFile"></a>